fadialutfiya/yolo-fruit-detection/README.md

 The model was trained using 300 sample images of apple, orange, banana, and mix of all three.
 Trained using 40 epochs, and deployed locally using OpenCV library.

-This code has specific folder structure and placement, so make sure to follow mine or adjust the code tou your own wtructure.
+This code has specific folder structure and placement, so make sure to follow mine or adjust the code to your own structure.

 To use this, it is recommended to use GPU for quicker training time.
 To deploy the model, here are some of the requirements: